Skip to content

 In this guide, you deploy an ambient mesh to each workload cluster, create an east-west gateway in each cluster, and link the istiod control planes across cluster networks by using peering gateways.
 In the next guide, you can deploy the Bookinfo sample app to the ambient mesh in each cluster, and make select services available across the multicluster mesh.
 Incoming requests can then be routed from an ingress gateway, such as Solo Enterprise for kgateway, to services in your mesh across all clusters.

 The following diagram demonstrates an ambient mesh setup across multiple clusters.
+For more information about the components that are installed in these steps, see the ambient components overview.

 Figure: Multicluster ambient mesh set up with the Solo distribution of Istio and Solo Enterprise for kgateway.